NickAger/nickager.github.io/_drafts/2016-08-08-Optional-Uncle-Bob.md

 [The Churn](http://blog.cleancoder.com/uncle-bob/2016/07/27/TheChurn.html)

+Or it could have read - "the older we get the more we become naturally resistant to new technologies which can help us"

+OR - "grumpy old man can't keep up with the kids"

+I guess the article has only got so much attentipn as a class of iOs developers are questioning the value of moving to Swift; whether there is sufficient gain for the pain.

-Surprised that Uncle Bob shared much of my programming experience, C, C++,  Smalltalk, Java then we diverge, Objective-C, Haskell, Swift.
+Surprised that Uncle Bob shared much of my programming experience, C, C++,  Smalltalk, Java.
+However he seems to have stopped on the journey I've been on more strongly typed languages.
 Side-panel
 Smalltalk the only dynamic language with a decent IDE, no worry that a mistype is going to blow up at runtime.